Gold in Virginia

 Source: US Geological Survey (USGS), Gold Deposits of the Southern Piedmont (Figure 8)

-The 2014 proposal was to develop an open pit mine the size of a football field, following a 2-wide gold vein down to 125 feet in depth.
+The 2014 proposal was to develop a shallow open pit mine the size of a football field, following a 2-wide gold vein that extended down to 125 feet in depth.
 Gold would be obtained by "free milling," using water and gravity to physically separate the gold from worthless quartz and other materials without use of cyanide, mercury, or other chemicals.
-The applicant described the project as a mine clean-up project, and even suggested he might obtain government funding for site reclamation.
-The soil was contaminated with mercury, which had been used in the past to separate out the gold particles.

 In 2021, the Moss Mine at 4385 Shannon Hill Road in Goochland County was the only site in Virginia with a state-issued permit for reclamation after mining gold.
 The permit was held by Big Dawg Resources LLC, which posted a bond for $3,000 per disturbed acre to cover potential cleanup costs.
 That bond amount, set by the Virginia Department of Energy, was far below the estimated cost of $8,000-$12,000 per acre for actual reclamation.

 Big Dawg Resources LLC also obtained a local permit for gold mining operations.
 In 2020 the Goochland County Board of Supervisors renewed the Conditional Use Permit issued in 2014, which had expired after five years.
-According to the staff report from Goochland County staff, the proposed mine plan changed in the new permit:26
+According to the staff report from Goochland County staff, the proposed mine plan changed in the new permit:27

 In 2014, the applicant proposed to mine for "free milling" gold.
 "Free milling" gold is visible gold that can be separated from its host rock through crushing and gravity separation technology.
 No blasting or chemicals were to be used.
 However, this process would have provided a self-contained open pit mine at a depth between 75 and 150 ft.
 Large volumes of water were to be used to facilitate gravity separation.
 After the applicant removed and cleaned contaminated soil, the site was to be restored to a wetland type environment.